ordina-jworks/ordina-jworks.github.io/_posts/2018-11-01-Inter-service-communication.md

         ex.setTitle(read(body, "$.title"));
         return ex;
     }
+}
 {% endhighlight %}

 <div markdown="span" class="alert alert-danger" role="alert"><i class="fa fa-exclamation-circle"></i> <b>Warning:</b>
 Working with checked exceptions and Feign is a bit tricky for several reasons.
-Returning a checked exception is possible in the ErrorDecoder, but to avoid Java's UndeclaredThrowableException, you'll have to add it to the method signature in the Feign interface.
+Returning a checked exception is possible in the `ErrorDecoder`, but to avoid Java's `UndeclaredThrowableException`, you'll have to add it to the method signature in the Feign interface.
 That causes Sonar to complain because there's no actual code which throws that exception.
 </div>

 # Conclusion
 These were my experiences with OpenFeign and I like the simplicity of it.
-If you choose for the Spring wrapper or OpenFeign, the client is an advanced tool for enabling inter service communication.
+If you choose for the Spring wrapper or OpenFeign, the client is an advanced tool for enabling inter-service communication.
-As of now, they just released a new version that is complaint with Java 11.
+As of now, they just released a new version that is compliant with Java 11.
 So go experiment and learn on the way!